skip to content

 • your financial situation - your income and assets (and your partner’s or anyone else with whom you have a financial relationship)

-• legal aid guidelines - for example, if it is a criminal matter, there must be a reasonable likelihood of imprisonment, and family matters must usually involve a genuine dispute over children that you have not been able to resolve
+• legal aid guidelines - for example, for a criminal matter, there must be a real risk of imprisonment, and family matters must usually involve a genuine dispute over children that you cannot resolve

 • whether your case can succeed.